Student Code of Conduct Process

 While intentionally damaging the property of another person or entity is a violation of the Student Code of Conduct, the university will not assign, oversee, manage or assure restitution when the university is not a party.

-The Dean of Students Office reserves the right to assign monetary fines for violations of the Student Code of Conduct as appropriate.
+The Division of Student Affairs reserves the right to assign monetary fines for violations of the Student Code of Conduct as appropriate.

-All Quinnipiac students must carry their university QCard and provide it to university personnel (i.e., residence hall director, public safety officer, resident assistant, etc.) upon request.
+All Quinnipiac students must carry their university QCard and provide it to university personnel (e.g., residence hall director, public safety officer, resident assistant) upon request.
 Visitors must carry their university visitor pass and state-issued photo identification at all times.

 The Student Code of Conduct shall apply to conduct that occurs on university-owned or leased property and at university-sponsored events.
 In addition, Quinnipiac reserves the right to address, through the Student Code of Conduct process, incidents that occur off campus that may endanger the health, safety and welfare of self or others and/or adversely affect the university and/or the pursuit of its objectives.
-Each student shall be subject to the Student Code of Conduct from the time of application for admission through the awarding of a degree at Commencement, as well as during periods between terms of actual enrollment, study abroad and leaves of absence or suspension.
-Complaints against people who have already withdrawn or graduated from Quinnipiac will not be subject to the Student Code of Conduct Process.
+Quinnipiac also reserves the right to address, through the Student Code of Conduct process, speech and conduct that occurs or is posted online, via social media or via other electronic communications.
+Each student, and admitted but not yet matriculated student, shall be subject to the Student Code of Conduct from the time of application for admission through the awarding of a degree at Commencement, as well as during periods between terms of actual enrollment, study abroad and leaves of absence or suspension.
+Reports involving former students, or students who have previously withdrawn or graduated may be addressed at the discretion of the university.

 Facilities Access and Other Contraband Searches

-The university reserves the right at any time with or without notice to search all university-owned or leased property and all vehicles, packages, containers, briefcases, backpacks, purses, lockers, desks, enclosures and persons entering or leaving its property for the purpose of determining whether any weapons or other contraband has been brought onto its property, for the purpose of inspection or repair, to preserve the health and safety of the university community, or for suspected violations of university policy.
+The university reserves the right at any time with or without notice to search all university-owned or leased property and all vehicles, packages, containers, briefcases, backpacks, purses, lockers, desks, enclosures and persons entering or leaving its property for the purpose of determining whether any weapons or other contraband has been brought onto its property.
+This access is allowed to preserve the health and safety of the university community, including inspection or repair, or for suspected violations of university policy.
 Any person who refuses to promptly permit a search under this policy may be denied immediate and future access to university property and/or subjected to the Student Code of Conduct process.
-Public Safety staff members will use their discretion to contact local law enforcement if weapons or other contraband are located during a search that constitutes a violation of Connecticut law.
+Public safety staff members will use their discretion to contact local law enforcement if weapons or other contraband are located during a search.

 Student Conduct Holds

-Students who fail to complete student conduct sanctions by the assigned deadline will have a hold placed on their student account.
-Conduct holds may impact a student’s ability to see his or her grades online, obtain a copy of his or her university transcript or register for housing or for classes.
+Students who fail to complete student conduct sanctions by the assigned deadline may have a hold placed on their student account.
+Conduct holds may impact a student’s ability to see the student’s grades online, obtain a copy of the student’s university transcript or register for housing or for classes.

-Students who are suspended, dismissed or expelled from the university for disciplinary reasons will only be entitled to a refund based upon the applicable refund percentage in effect at the time of the student’s separation from the university (within the first five weeks of the semester).
+Students who are suspended, dismissed or expelled from the university for disciplinary reasons will only be entitled to a tuition refund based upon Quinnipiac’s Undergraduate Refund Policy, which outlines the applicable refund percentage, for the first five weeks, in effect at the time of the student’s separation from the university.
+After the first five weeks of the semester, students are not entitled to refunds.
 A student who is suspended, dismissed or expelled will be charged all administrative fees as prescribed.

 Title IX Grievance Procedures

-Community members who are victims of a reported crime against their person or property may be entitled to information, upon written request, about university disciplinary proceedings related to that crime pursuant to the Federal Educational Rights and Privacy Act and the Higher Education Opportunity Act of 2008, section 493.
-Students who are alleged victims of a sexual offense or one of the following crimes of violence, as defined by the U.S. Department of Education, may be entitled to information:
+Community members who are victims of a reported crime against their person or property may be entitled to certain information, upon written request, about university disciplinary proceedings related to that crime pursuant to Section 493 of the Higher Education Opportunity Act of 2008.
+Under certain circumstances, the final results of a disciplinary proceeding can be non-consensually disclosed under an exception to the Federal Educational Rights and Privacy Act.
+Such information can be disclosed to alleged victims of a sexual offense or one of the following crimes of violence, as defined by the U.S. Department of Education:

 - assault offenses